A Noble Venture

 By the mid-1800s life insurance companies were beginning to proliferate.
 A 5 year depression made it nearly impossible to raise capital to begin a life insurance company, but it was quite simple to begin a mutual company.
 Mutual insurers have less stringent capital requirements and higher reliance on premiums from policy holders for cash flow.
 To increase the premiums, mutual insurers launched successful marketing campaigns that promoted ownership benefits; essentially the policyholders were owners of the mutual company and shared in the company’s profits through dividends or reduced premiums.

-The federal government entered the insurance business by offering life insurance (termed War Risk Insurance) to World War 1 soldiers and their dependents.
-Life insurance adoption continued to grow, but it should be noted that the life insurance industry’s main adversity prior to the Great Depression was not World War 1, but the Spanish influenza pandemic of 1918, which resulted in $110 million in life insurance claims and the deaths of over 650,000 Americans.
+The federal government entered the insurance business by offering life insurance (termed War Risk Insurance) to World War I soldiers and their dependents.
+Life insurance adoption continued to grow, but it should be noted that the life insurance industry’s main adversity prior to the Great Depression was not World War I, but the Spanish influenza pandemic of 1918, that resulted in $110 million in life insurance claims and the deaths of over 650,000 Americans.

 Then came the roaring 1920s which was a time insurance companies grew quickly.
 Personal consumption, income and production were all rapidly rising and demographics were changing.
 The country was urbanizing and life expectancy was increasing.
 This was a time of plenty for both the country and the life insurance industry.
 And then the Great Depression began after the stock market crash in 1929.